 I’m a graphics programmer, specializing in low-level OpenGL / DirectX, and other GPU-related development.

-I currently work at Collabora, as a Principal Engineer.
+I currently work at Collabora, as a Principal Engineer in the graphics team.

 Before that, I was one of the first employees at Falanx Microsystems (later aquired by ARM), where I worked on the ARM Mali line of GPUs, with an emphasis on the OpenGL ES drivers.